-Healthcare-Associated Infections (HAIs) are infections that were not present when a patient was admitted to the hospital, but develop as a result of errors or accidents in the hospital.
+Healthcare-Associated Infections (HAIs) are infections that were not present when a patient was admitted to the hospital, but develop in the hospital as the results of poor infection control.

 The healthcare-associated infection measures included on the Leapfrog Hospital Survey are developed and used by the Centers for Disease Control and Prevention (CDC) and its National Healthcare Safety Network (NHSN).
 Uniquely, Leapfrog reports hospital infection rates by individual facility rather than at the system-wide level in order to provide patients with better and more relevant information on how well the hospital they choose for care prevents infections.